 Rogue Aerospace is the rocketry team at NYU that builds, tests, and launches a rocket to compete in the NASA USLI Student Launch competition.
-We are currently participating in the 2025 NASA USLI Student Launch competition.
-In the competition, student teams from all over the country compete based on criteria set by NASA, which changes every year.
+We are currently participating in the 2026 FAR Competition.
+In the competition, student teams from all over the country compete based on criteria that change every year.
 As a payload engineer, I'm responsible for designing the rocket's payload section, which contains the rocket's deliverables, whether satellites, astronauts, or cargo.
-Over the past year, I designed the payload's electronics bay, as well as 3D print and post-process parts for the 2024 competition season.
+Over the past year, I designed the payload's electronics bay, as well as 3D printed and post-processed parts for the 2024 competition season.

 Electronics bay with the rest of payload assembly